codeforeauclaire/snowparking/ionic/README.md

-This is just the beginning of the Ionic application readme for the Eau Claire Snowparking project
+This is the Ionic application readme for the Eau Claire Snowparking project [WIP]

 ## Dependencies to compile for web app